brokensandals/object-graph-as-json/README.md

 Certain values are recognized and simply referred to by name using a wrapper object with two fields:

 - `type` = `"builtin"`
-- `name`: one of the following names:
+- `name`: One of the following names:
   - `Infinity`
   - `NaN`
   - `Undefined`